 (To help identify themselves, they sign each tweet with their initials.
-So, Franca signs with ^fh and Simon signs with ^pg)
+So, Franca signs with ^fh and Paul signs with ^pg)

-With nearly 10,000* Derby County followers and a great community building around the account, you’d be hard-pushed to find a more enthusiastic and exciting place for Derby County tweets.
+With over 13,200* Derby County followers and a great community building around the account, you'd be hard-pushed to find a more enthusiastic and exciting place for Derby County tweets.